Ceyene/MyBlog/README.md

 # MyBlog 📝 💻

 A blog from scratch, with [Gatsby] and GraphQL.
+You can see it in https://frontenddevblog.netlify.app/

 ## Building locally